A Perceptually Optimized and Self-Calibrated Tone Mapping Operator: Proposed PS-TMO

 where $D$ and $U$ represent linear down-/up-sampling operations, respectively, and $L$ denotes the lowpass filter, which is inherited from the Laplacian pyramid~\cite{burt1983laplacian}. $M$ is the number of pyramid levels.
 The normalized Laplacian pyramid can be computed by dividing each coefficient with a weighted summation of neighboring coefficients (plus a constant) within each subband:

 where $\oslash$ represents the Hadamard division, and $P$ is a convolution filter optimized to eliminate the statistical redundancies~\cite{laparra2017perceptually}. $C_0$ is a small positive constant to avoid potential division by zero.
-Benefiting from such division normalization, we transform images with different dynamic ranges to a similar operating range.
 The normalized Laplacian pyramid representations of the HDR and tone-mapped images can be expressed as

 based on which we compute the NLPD metric: